Crocodile Islands

 The Crocodile Islands are a group of islands belonging to the Yan-nhaŋu people of the Northern Territory of Australia.
 They are located off the coast of Arnhem Land in the Arafura Sea.

+As of 2023 the Crocodile Islands are protected as part of the National Reserve System as a protected area called the Crocodile Islands Maringa Indigenous Protected Area (IPA).